Compact Quantum Homogeneous K\"ahler Spaces: Spectral Triples

 \subsection{Spectral Triples and the Bounded Transform}

+The $K$-homology of a $C^*$-algebra is the unitary equivalence classes of even Fredholm modules up to operator homotopy.
 In practice the calculation of the index of a $K$-homology class, or more generally its pairing with $K$-theory, can prove difficult.
 However, the work of Baaj and Julg \cite{BaajJulg}, and Connes and Moscovici \cite{ConnesMosc}, shows that by considering spectral triples, unbounded representatives of $K$-homology classes, the problem can often become more tractable.

 \begin{defn} A {\em spectral triple} $(A,\H,D)$ consists of a unital \mbox{$*$-algebra} $A$, a separable Hilbert space $\H$, endowed with a faithful $*$-representation $\lambda:A \to \mathbb{B}(\H)$, and \mbox{$D: \dom(D) \to \H$} a densely-defined self-adjoint operator, such that \begin{enumerate} \item $\lambda(a)\text{dom}(D) \sseq \text{dom}(D)$, for all $a \in A$,